 A quick Google search on “antibacterial additives in plastic” found a number of companies marketing these additives for use in plastics.
-Some of these companies are Rohm and Haas, a subsidiary of Dow Chemical; Life Materials Technologies, Ltd; and the RTP Company, which manufactures several types of antibacterial additives, including Microban, a Triclosan-based product.
+Two of these companies are Life Materials Technologies, Ltd; and the RTP Company, which manufactures several types of antibacterial additives, including Microban, a Triclosan-based product.

 The market for antimicrobial additives is growing!

 Helmut Kaiser Consultancy did a whole study of the market for antibacterial additives in plastics and found it increasing steadily.